petermikitsh/advanced-streams/README.md

 ![performance.png](performance.png)

-Uploading 1 million records occurs from ~4 to 17 seconds.
+Uploading 1 million records occurs from ~5 to 15 seconds (production build).
 Garbage collection periodically occurs, suggesting there are no memory leaks.